Huasenberg/Sudoku-Vocabulary/README.md

 7. If the word "test" appears as a button or on the board, the import is a success
 8. OPTIONAL FURTHER TESTING: repeat steps 2-7 above but with "test2.csv" to add colours to the game

+### `Scenario 1`

+- Given: The user is in the main menu of the application
+- When: The user presses on the import word list
+- Then: The application opens the device's file directory and allows the user to choose the desired csv file

+### `Scenario 2`

+- Given: The user chose a desired csv file
+- When: The user goes back to the main menu and then, and starts a new game
+- Then: The application will generate a puzzle with the word list that the user chose

 ## 12. VOCABULARY LISTS

 ### Status: **Implemented**